pierre-josselin/payday-2-ultimate-trainer-6/README.md

 <img src="https://i.imgur.com/DSVL8hU.png" width="650">

 Do you like Ultimate Trainer 6?
-It is free and open source software!
-The best way to support us is to give us a GitHub star!
+It's free and open source software!
+The best way to support us is to give us a free GitHub star!

 <img src="https://i.imgur.com/gxwIB9a.gif">